Published: February 19, 2020 | Updated: September 23, 2020 | Posted by: Venus Zoleta | Personal Loan

 Before you shop around for options, make sure you’re well-informed about salary loans in the Philippines.
 Keep reading to know what these loans are and which ones you may consider for financial emergencies.

-A salary loan is a type of loan borrowers can get to make ends meet or finance an important expense (e.g., tuition, medical bills, etc.) before receiving their next paycheck.
+A salary loan is a type of loan borrowers can get to make ends meet or finance an important expense (e.g., tuition, medical bills, and other emergency purposes) before receiving their next paycheck.
 Salary loans, whose amounts are usually based on the borrower’s gross monthly salary, are expected to be paid off over a fixed period.

 Also called online loans or quick cash loans, salary loans are easier and faster to get than traditional loans.
 Simply apply and submit a few requirements online, and receive the money within 24 hours.

 Unlike pawnshop loans that require collateral such as jewelry and gadgets, salary loans don’t require any collateral.
 Rather, most of them ask for only a valid ID and proof of income or billing.

 Compared to personal loans and pawn loans, salary loans in the Philippines have higher interest rates, lower loanable amounts, and shorter repayment terms.
 However, it’s also important to note that salary loan providers offer lower rates and longer terms than loan sharks.